reduxjs/redux/docs/usage/deriving-data-selectors.md

 #### Selector Factories

 **`createSelector` only has a default cache size of 1, and this is per each unique instance of a selector**.
-This creates problems when a single selector function needs to get reused in multiple places with differeing inputs.
+This creates problems when a single selector function needs to get reused in multiple places with differing inputs.

 One option is to create a "selector factory" - a function that runs `createSelector()` and generates a new unique selector instance every time it's called: